Maine Total Hip Replacement Lawyers

-For hip implant lawsuits, talk with a local Maine law firm you can trust
+For metal-on-metal hip replacement claims, talk with a local Maine law firm you can trust

 Call 207-784-3576 for a free consultation.
-You pay nothing unless we win by settlement or jury verdict.
+You pay nothing until we recover compensation for you through settlement or trial.

-What compensation can I receive if I’ve suffered injuries from a hip implant?
+What compensation can I receive if I was harmed by a metal-on-metal hip replacement?

-Under state and federal law, victims of defective products have the right to recover financial damages for various categories of loss, including:
+Under state and federal law, victims of dangerous and defective medical devices have the right to recover compensation for various categories of loss, including: